 A Community Responsibility

-Publications and resources, including community-based resources, for educators, parents, and community members with tools for recognizing bullying behavior and approaches for determining how to respond.
+Bullying prevention training materials, publications and resources, including community-based organizations, for educators, parents, and community members for recognizing bullying behavior and approaches for determining how to respond.

 Sample Policies and Implementation Plans